Army Medicine in Europe fields new web-based health records system in forward operating locations

 |0

-This work, Army Medicine in Europe fields new web-based health records system in forward operating locations, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army Medicine in Europe fields new web-based health records system in forward operating locations, by Kirk Frady, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Army Medicine in Europe fields new web-based health records system in forward operating locations